VW: Up to 100,000 euros a month in pension for ex-board members-breakinglatest.news-Breaking Latest News

-According to the VW annual report, Martin Winterkorn is the ex-board member who received the highest pension payment in the past year at 1.2 million euros – i.e. 100,000 euros per month.
+According to the VW annual report, Martin Winterkorn is the ex-board member who received the highest retirement benefits in the past year with 1.2 million euros – i.e. 100,000 euros per month.

-Behind the ex-manager, who was involved in the emissions scandal, is his successor Matthias Müller with 1.135 million euros in pension payments.
+Behind the ex-manager, who was involved in the emissions scandal, is his successor Matthias Müller with 1.135 million euros in retirement benefits.

 Herbert Diess, who resigned from the group last year, can also look forward to an impressive pension in the future.